fgadaleta/datascienceathome/_posts/2017-10-03-parallelizing-and-distributing-stochastic-gradient-descent.md

 ---
 title: Parallelizing and distributing Stochastic Gradient Descent
 layout: post
-summary: "Continuing the discussion of the last two episodes, there is one more aspect of deep learning that I would love to consider and therefore left as a full episode, that is parallelising and distributing deep learning on relatively large clusters. "
+summary: Continuing the discussion of the last two episodes, there is one more aspect of deep learning that I would love to consider and therefore left as a full episode, that is parallelising and distributing deep learning on relatively large clusters.
 comments: true
 ---